-Detailed information of the impact school will be provided as part of the consultation process.
+Detailed information of the schools impacted will be provided as part of the information sessions.

 In order to implement the changes to bell times, staff will follow the procedures outlined in PR504 - Transportation of Students, section 3.4 in Appendix B. The following chart provides an outline of the timeline and communication plans: